smydtt/smydtt.github.io/_pages/supervision.md

 *On-going*

-* Zahidullah Muhammadi: "Essays in Conflict and Economic Development".

 * Bidhan Aryal: "Essays on Returns to Education".

 * Abdul Malik: "Essays on Regional Disparities in Human Development".

 * Mukesh Kumar: "Essays on the Management of Foreign Capital Flows".

+* Zahidullah Muhammadi: "Essays in Conflict and Economic Development" (deregistered from 2023).

 ### As Co-supervisor in Supervisory Committee